 Once familiar, they are generally done in 90 seconds!
 Don't forget to celebrate.
 In our house the celebration was clapping or flushing, which was very exciting.

 The Beginner Baby Throne: Your first stage or when you are still very small and can hold your head up comfortably.
 I was 4 months old.
 Wearing my nappy, my bottom was close to the floor of the base, with no hole to worry about.

 The Intermediate Baby Throne: The base is turned up the other way and the floor of the base is farther away from your bottom.
 With no diaper on you can feel the air on your bottom and can get used to it.
 I was 7 months old when I tried this and as I was quite happy after a few minutes, I moved onto the Advanced Baby Throne.

-The Advanced Baby Throne: Used without the base and seat is simply placed on top of the toilet (it fits square toilets as well!).
-Toddlers can also use these gentle and progressive stages to get onto the advanced stage quickly without getting a fright.
+The Advanced Baby Throne: Used without the base.
+The seat is simply placed on top of the toilet (it fits square toilets as well!).
+Toddlers can also use these gentle and progressive stages to get onto the Advanced stage quickly without getting a fright.

 Baby Throne Advantages

 Out of all the baby gifts we were given, this has to be the number one item for me!
 A real winner.